 Meanwhile, cook ditalini according to package instructions, drain and set aside.

-Let simmer until tomatoes have broken down and the flavors have come together, about 1-2 hours.
+Let soup simmer until tomatoes have broken down and the flavors have come together, about 1-2 hours.

-Add ditalini to soup and salt and pepper to taste.
+Add ditalini to soup and season with salt and pepper to taste.

 Serve garnished with parmesan cheese and fresh herbs.